quark-engine/quark-engine/docs/source/quark_method_reference.rst

 The ``_evaluate_method`` method evaluates the execution of opcodes in the target method and returns a matrix representing the usage of each involved register.
 The method takes one parameter, method, which is the method to be evaluated.

-Here is the process of ``_evaluate_method``。
+Here is the process of ``_evaluate_method``.

 .. code-block:: TEXT

     1. Create a PyEval object with the apkinfo attribute of the instance.
 PyEval is presumably a class that handles the evaluation of opcodes.

-    2.Loop through the bytecode objects in the target method by calling the get_method_bytecode method of the apkinfo attribute.
+    2. Loop through the bytecode objects in the target method by calling the get_method_bytecode method of the apkinfo attribute.

-    3.Extract the mnemonic (opcode), registers, and parameter from the bytecode_obj and create an instruction list containing these elements.
+    3. Extract the mnemonic (opcode), registers, and parameter from the bytecode_obj and create an instruction list containing these elements.

-    4.Convert all elements of the instruction list to strings (in case there are MUTF8String objects).
+    4. Convert all elements of the instruction list to strings (in case there are MUTF8String objects).

-    5.Check if the opcode (the first element of instruction) is in the eval dictionary of the pyeval object.
+    5. Check if the opcode (the first element of instruction) is in the eval dictionary of the pyeval object.
         - If it is, call the corresponding function with the instruction as its argument.

-    6.Once the loop is finished, call the show_table method of the pyeval object to return the matrix representing the usage of each involved register.
+    6. Once the loop is finished, call the show_table method of the pyeval object to return the matrix representing the usage of each involved register.

-Here is the flowchart of ``_evaluate_method`` .
+Here is the flowchart of ``_evaluate_method``.

 .. image:: https://i.imgur.com/XCKrjjR.jpg